RdZ0101/HousingProject/README.md

 1 for Linear Regression 2 for Random Forest 3 for SVR The script predicts the rent price for the specified future period and outputs:

 Predicted rent price Model performance metrics (MSE, MAE, R², RMSE) Bias-adjusted rent price 2.
-Prediction.py (Sales Price Prediction) The Prediction.py script is dedicated to sales price prediction using the following models:
+UserInput.py (Sales Price Prediction) The UserInput.py script is dedicated to sales price prediction based on trained models from PredictionAnalysis.py using the following models:

 Random Forest Linear Regression K-Nearest Neighbors (KNN) It uses a different dataset (Melbourne_housing_FULL.csv) for sales data and evaluates models using cross-validation.
-Users are prompted to select a model, which is trained and evaluated using metrics such as MAE, RMSE, and R².
+Users are prompted to input Postcode, Number of rooms, House type and Landsize.
+A prediction will be given based on Random Forest model.
+For metrics it is requested to run the Prediction.py file.

-Example Flow: User selects a model (e.g., "random_forest").
-The script preprocesses the data, handles outliers, applies normalization (for certain models), and splits the dataset.
-The selected model is trained and evaluated on the sales data.
-Model Evaluation Metrics MAE: Mean Absolute Error RMSE: Root Mean Squared Error R²: Coefficient of determination Both rental and sales models use these metrics to assess prediction accuracy.
+Example Flow: Run PredictionAnalysis.py to train models and save them.
+Run main.py User input 1 for Sales prediction.
+Then user input Postcode, Number of rooms, House type and Landsize.
+A prediction will be given based on Random Forest model.
+For metrics it is requested to run the Prediction.py file.
 Usage Running main.py (Rental Prediction) Follow the prompts to:

 Select Sale or Rental options.
-Input the required details (postcode, rooms, housing type, months ahead).
+Input the required details (postcode, rooms, housing type, landsize(optional)).
 Choose a model for rent prediction.

 Running Prediction.py (Sales Prediction) You will be prompted to select a model for sales price prediction, and the script will output the evaluation metrics for the chosen model.